-Professor Christian has been married to Heather Elder since 1987 and they have one son, Alex Jordan Christian.
+Professor Christian has been married to Heather Elder since 1987 and they have two sons, Alex Jordan and Braedan Bailey.
 Professor Christian is a devoted fan of the Chicago Cubs, Chicago Bears, and Notre-Dame Athletics.
 His hobbies include golf and reading.